background preloader

 What do you think about this list?
 2010 Poll Findings that Will Matter in 2011.
 By Andrew Kohut, President, Pew Research Center On issues ranging from the rising power of China to the desirability of bipartisan cooperation and the outlook for the nation’s future, Americans expressed views over the course of the past year that are likely to have consequences for the future course of U.S. policy and governance.
 Doing Better: Blacks’ assessments about the state of black progress in America have improved more dramatically than at any time in the last quarter century.
 (January 2010) We’re Beholden: Most Americans identify China as the foreign country holding the most U.S. government debt and most know that the United States imports two-thirds of the oil it consumes.

 (January 2010) Nothing in It for Me: In assessing the personal impact of health care legislation, relatively few say they expect their insurance coverage to improve should the measure become law.
 A Bank Boon: Government economic policies are seen as favoring banks and big business, not middle class or poor.
 The Decline of Marriage and Rise of New Families.
-II.
-Overview Over the past 50 years, a quiet revolution has taken place in this country.
-Decades of demographic, economic and social change have transformed the structure and composition of the American family.
+The transformative trends of the past 50 years that have led to a sharp decline in marriage and a rise of new family forms have been shaped by attitudes and behaviors that differ by class, age and race, according to a new Pew Research Center nationwide survey, done in association with TIME, complemented by an analysis of demographic and economic data from the U.S.